 Kingston Staff Have Had Enough

-Kingston staff are striking over ‘Four Fights’: unsafe workloads, shrinking pay, rising job insecurity, and pay inequality seen in ethnicity, disability and gender pay gaps.
+Kingston staff are taking industrial action over ‘Four Fights’: unsafe workloads, shrinking pay, rising job insecurity, and pay inequality seen in ethnicity, disability and gender pay gaps.

 These issues are not just damaging our mental and physical health, they are impacting our ability to do the best teaching, research and professional work we can.
 Students deserve better than exhausted undervalued staff burnt out by insecurity, inequality and overwork.
 We are at breaking point.
 These conditions are unsustainable and the future of higher education is at stake.